 Later on, psychologists of different countries customized WAIS under their cultural and linguistic preferences.
 Now adapted versions, such as Australian IQ tests, Spanish IQ Tests, and Chinese IQ tests, are available all over the world.

-WAIS intelligence tests are comprised of two main scales; verbal and performance.
+You can find WAIS intelligence tests on two main scales; verbal and performance.
 The verbal scale assesses six verbal capabilities.
-However, performance scale measures five performing capabilities.
+However, performance scale measures five performing abilities.

-The verbal IQ test scale analyses your vocabulary, arithmetic, information, comprehension and digit span capabilities and abstract conceptualization.
-The IQ test results heavily depend upon your practice, skills, education, culture, socio-economic conditions and the current state of your mind.
+The verbal IQ test scale analyses your vocabulary, arithmetic, information, comprehension, and digit span capabilities and abstract conceptualization.
+The IQ test results heavily dependent upon your practice, skills, education, culture, socio-economic conditions and the current state of your mind.

 The WAIS IQ test identifies your comprehension of meanings and relations between the expressive words.
-It is your mental conception of a thing or situation that gives meaning to the spoken or written words.
+It is your mental conception of a thing or situation that gives sense to the spoken or written words.

-The Wechsler IQ test generally assumes that your native language is English.
-However, if English is not your native language or you differ from others in culture, your IQ may vary considerably.
-Education, experience and life-style also contribute for better scoring in this sub-test.
+The Wechsler IQ test assumes that your native language is English.
+However, if English is not your native language or you differ from others in culture, you should try your customized scale.
+Education, experience, and lifestyle also contribute to better scoring in this sub-test.

 The WAIS IQ test offers simple arithmetic problems to identify your mental alertness.
 This sub-test is commonly called math IQ test when it is administered separately.
-It focuses upon your attention, concentration and arithmetic reasoning.
-The questions are asked in a story telling way and you are asked to reason arithmetically to answer them.
+It focuses on your attention, concentration and arithmetic reasoning.
+The questions are asked in a storytelling way, and you are invited to reason arithmetically to answer them.

-Your education, vocation and practice play great role in IQ test results.
-When you have daily life interaction with arithmetic or practice such puzzles and questions, you shall have better IQ then those who don’t have such opportunities.
+Your education, vocation, and practice play a significant role in IQ test results.
+When you have daily life interaction with arithmetic or practice such puzzles and questions, you shall have better IQ than those who don’t have such opportunities.

 The WAIS IQ test measures your general knowledge with this sub-test.
-It focuses upon your capability to understand simple information correctly.
-Culture, education, residence and life-experience strongly influence your IQ test rating.
+It focuses on your capability to understand simple information correctly.
+Culture, education, residence, and life-experience strongly influence your IQ test rating.
 The questions originate from a particular culture to know your general knowledge attainment.